lanAnderson/IanAnderson-Tweaks/README.md

 # IanAnderson-Tweaks

-Modifications for various mods.
+Modifications for various mods for [IanAnderson's Modpack](https://www.curseforge.com/minecraft/modpacks/ianandersons-modpack).
 Current features are:

 ### PlasmoVoice:
   - Added ability to change the icon size for the HUD